Kirtanananda Swami: Assault and ensuing expulsion from ISKCON

 On October 27, 1985, during a New Vrindaban bricklaying marathon, a crazed and distraught devotee bludgeoned Kīrtanānanda on the head with a heavy steel tamping tool.
-Kīrtanānanda was critically injured and remained in a coma for ten days.
-Gradually he recovered most of his faculties, although devotees who knew him well said that his personality had changed.

 Some close associates began leaving the community.
 On March 16, 1987, during their annual meeting at Mayapur, India, the ISKCON Governing Body Commission expelled Kīrtanānanda from the society for various deviations.
 They claimed he had defied ISKCON policies and had claimed to be the sole spiritual heir to Prabhupāda's movement.
 Thirteen members voted for the resolution, two abstained, and one member, Bhakti Tirtha Swami, voted against the resolution.

 Kīrtanānanda then established his own organization, The Eternal Order of the League of Devotees Worldwide, taking several properties with him.
 By 1988, New Vrindaban had 13 satellite centers in the United States and Canada, including New Vrindaban.
 New Vrindaban was excommunicated from ISKCON the same year.